4. Post Processors¶

 """Send a program to the robot using the provided parameters.
 This method is executed right after ProgSave if we selected the option "Send Program to Robot".

-The connection parameters must be provided in the robot connection menu of RoboDK"""
+The connection parameters must be provided in the robot connection menu of RoboDK.

 UploadFTP(self.PROG_FILES, robot_ip, remote_path, ftp_user, ftp_pass)

-def MoveJ(self, pose, joints, conf_RLF=None):
+def MoveJ(self, pose, joints, conf_RLF):

-"""Add a joint movement"""
+"""Defines a joint movement.

 self.addline('MOVJ ' + joints_2_str(joints))

-def MoveL(self, pose, joints, conf_RLF=None):
+def MoveL(self, pose, joints, conf_RLF):

-"""Add a linear movement"""
+"""Defines a linear movement.

 self.addline('MOVL ' + pose_2_str(pose))